VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 This simple module just instantiates instances of the `MongoEngine` and `LoginManager` classes that will be the backbone of our database and session management respectively.
-Recall these objects recieve the Flask `app` object in `root/factory.py` and will be imported as necessary into other modules in our app.
+Recall these objects receive the Flask `app` object in `root/factory.py` and will be imported as necessary into other modules in our app.